BIGTREETECH SKR Mini E3 V3.0

 Drop-In Compatibility

-The STM32G0B1 MCU supports both Klipper and Marlin firmware.
-For Klipper, connect a Raspberry Pi via USB and flash the pre-built firmware binary from BTT's GitHub.
-For Marlin, the board runs standalone with the stock Ender 3 LCD.
-Most users choosing this board are specifically upgrading to Klipper, where the TMC2209 drivers enable sensorless homing and the USB connection provides the Klipper host link.
+The STM32G0B1 MCU at 64MHz supports both Klipper and Marlin firmware.
+For Klipper, connect a Raspberry Pi (any model with USB) and flash the pre-built firmware binary from BTT's GitHub repository.
+For Marlin, the board runs standalone with the stock Ender 3 LCD — no host computer required.
+Most users choosing this board are specifically upgrading to Klipper, where the TMC2209 drivers enable sensorless homing (eliminating mechanical endstop switches) and the USB connection provides the high-speed Klipper host link.

 TMC2209 Driver Performance

-The four pre-soldered TMC2209 drivers operate in UART mode, giving Klipper full control over current, microstepping, and StealthChop/SpreadCycle switching.
-In StealthChop mode, the drivers use a voltage-mode chopper that virtually eliminates the audible stepper motor whine characteristic of stock A4988 drivers.
+The four pre-soldered TMC2209 drivers operate in UART mode, giving Klipper full runtime control over motor current, microstepping, and StealthChop/SpreadCycle switching.
+In StealthChop mode, the drivers use a voltage-mode chopper that virtually eliminates the audible stepper motor whine characteristic of stock A4988 or TMC2208 drivers — the same technology that makes high-end laser printers nearly silent during carriage movement.

 Full Specifications